General content guidelines

 - Use descriptive page titles that describe the topic or purpose.
 Any links referring to the page/content should also semantically match the page title.

-- Write in language that’s as simple as possible.
-This makes your document accessible to people with cognitive impairments and learning disabilities.
+Write in language that’s as simple as possible.
+This makes your document accessible to people:

 - Use descriptive section headings.

 - Use a sans serif font like Arial or Helvetica

 - Use a minimum size of 12 points.

 - Make sure the text is left-aligned, not justified.